Effect of redshift bin mismatch on cross correlation between DESI Legacy Imaging Survey and Planck CMB lensing potential: Results: DESI-LIS Lg Planck

-where $\sigma_{8,0}$ is the value of $\sigma_{8}$ parameter at redshift $z=0$.
-In the left panel of Fig. \ref{fig:sigma8_evolution_paper3}, we show the impact of redshift bin mismatch on the $\sigma_{8}$ parameter estimated from our baseline analysis for the cross correlation measurements between DESI-LIS photometric galaxy catalogue and \textit{Planck} MV CMB lensing potential.
+where $\sigma_{8,0}$ is the value of the $\sigma_{8}$ parameter at redshift $z=0$.
+In the left panel of Fig. \ref{fig:sigma8_evolution_paper3}, we show the impact of redshift bin mismatch on the $\sigma_{8}$ parameter estimated from our baseline analysis for the cross-correlation measurements between the DESI-LIS photometric galaxy catalogue and the \textit{Planck} MV CMB lensing potential.
 The dashed black line is the redshift evolution of $\sigma_{8}$ for our fiducial cosmology.
-The $\sigma_{8}$ parameter, after correcting for redshift bin mismatch of objects, overall agrees better with the predictions of the $\Lambda$CDM model, becoming fully consistent in the last tomographic bin.
-However, there remains $\sim 1.5\,\sigma$ discrepancy for two redshift bins and $\sim 3\,\sigma$ difference from second redshift bin in the $\sigma_{8}$ parameter compared to the $\Lambda$CDM model.
-As already mention in section \ref{sec:results_with_leakage_corr_paper3}, a possible argument for this discrepancy is the systematic in the redshift calibration performed by H21.
-In the right panel of Fig. \ref{fig:sigma8_evolution_paper3}, we compare the $\sigma_{8}$ parameter computed from the cross correlation measurements with MV, SZ-deproj and TT CMB lensing maps.
-The estimates of $\sigma_{8}$ parameter from different CMB lensing maps are consistent with each other.
+The $\sigma_{8}$ parameter, after correcting for the redshift bin mismatch of objects, agrees better with the predictions of the $\Lambda$CDM model overall, becoming fully consistent in the last tomographic bin. {However, there remains a $\sim 1.4\,\sigma$ discrepancy in the first redshift bin, a $\sim 3\,\sigma$ difference for the second redshift bin, and a $\sim 1.2\,\sigma$ discrepancy for the third redshift bin in the $\sigma_{8}$ parameter compared to the $\Lambda$CDM model.
+The observed tension in the $\sigma_{8}$ parameter with respect to the standard cosmological model is consistent with other measurements (\citealt{Nakoneczny2024}; \citealt{Chang2023}; \citealt{White2022}; \citealt{Sun2022}; \citealt{Krolewski2021}). }

+{A possible reason for this discrepancy with the DESI-LIS dataset could be systematic uncertainty in the redshift calibration performed by H21, as already {mentioned} in section \ref{sec:results_with_leakage_corr_paper3}.
+In the estimation of photometric redshifts by H21, a proportion of objects with spectroscopic redshifts between $0.2<z<0.4$ were assigned photometric redshifts between $0.4<z<0.6$.
+This systematic error will significantly impact the bin mismatch correction based on the scattering matrix and estimation of the $\sigma_{8}$ parameter.
+In addition, there can be residual photometric calibration errors across the three legacy imaging surveys (DECaLS, BASS, MzLS), which can alter the measured angular power spectrum.
+However, the goal of this study is to present the scattering matrix approach for the correction of redshift bin mismatch in observational data.
+A detailed analysis of other systematic uncertainties and their impact on the $\sigma_{8}$ tension is outside the scope of this work and we reserve such analyses for future studies.}

+{If these systematic errors were not able to explain the observed offsets in the $\sigma_{8}$ parameter, then we could conclude that there is a mild tension with the $\Lambda$CDM model.
+A wide range of scenarios are being considered in the literature to explain the $\sigma_{8}-\Omega_{m}$ tension in cosmology, such as the impact of redshift space distortions \citep{Macaulay2013}, a redshift dependence of the $S_{8}$ parameter \citep{Adil2024}, or modifications to the standard cosmological model (see \citealt{Abdalla2022} for a comprehensive review).}